-If you are NOT the server owner, get the role specified by
+If you are NOT the server owner or an admin, get the role set to

 Basics & Hierarchy

-The Commands List is a great resource which lists all the available commands, however we'll go over a few commands here.
+The Commands List is a great tool which lists all available commands, however we'll go over a few of them here.

-Firstly, let's explain how the permissions system works - It's simple once you figure out how each command works!
-The permissions system works as a chain, everytime a command is used, the permissions chain is checked.
-Starting from the top of the chain, the command is compared to a rule, if it isn't either allowed or disallowed by that rule it proceeds to check the next rule all the way till it reaches the bottom rule, which allows all commands.
+First, let's explain how the permissions system works - It's simple once you figure out how each command works!
+The permissions system works as a chain.
+Everytime a command is used, the permissions chain is checked.
+Starting from the top of it, the command is compared to a rule, if it isn't either allowed or disallowed by that rule it proceeds to check the next rule all the way till it reaches the bottom rule, which allows all commands.

 To view this permissions chain, do